-- The communications adapter types, line types, and terminal types to be handled by your communications control program, but not the actual configuration of those terminals on the lines. - The maximum number of files, the types of file organizations, and the range of access methods to be supported, but not the specific files to be accessed. - The maximum number of application programs that may be invoked, but not the names of the programs themselves.
+- The communications adapter types, line types, and terminal types to be handled by your communications control program, but not the actual configuration of those terminals on the lines. - The maximum number of files, but not the specific files to be accessed. - The maximum number of application programs that may be invoked, but not the names of the programs themselves.